 This means that the data coverage may vary from species to species.
 For example, the result for Eurasian beavers is based on studies of 98 different populations.
 The grey wolf is based on 86 studies.
 For the Iberian lynx, high-quality time series were only available for 7 populations.
 In the attached spreadsheet I have included the number of populations included for each of the 25 animal species.
 Note that the length of time-series for each population might not all be the same length.
 However, in every case they are combined to calculate an overall average trend for each species.

 Unfortunately, the researchers do not have complete long-term assessments for all populations for all species.
 This means giving an accurate starting (e.g. 1960) population level is difficult and would come with a large uncertainty.

-- The average relative change in abundance across measured populations for a given species.
+Instead, they report the average relative change in abundance across the monitored populations for a given species.

 How did Europe achieve this impressive recovery of mammal populations?

 In short, stopping the activities that were killing mammals off in the first place.
 Effective protection against hunting, overexploitation, and the destruction of habitats have been key.

 Agricultural land use has declined across Europe over the last 50 years.
 This allowed natural habitats to return where agriculture had previously taken them over.

 Another essential development was to stop hunting them.
 Countries brought in effective protection policies such as complete bans on hunting or hunting quotas; designated areas with legal protections; patrols to catch illegal poachers; and compensation schemes for the reproduction of certain species.